kodamaChameleon/kodamaChameleon/README.md

 About
 ------------
 - I am a Cybersecurity Systems Analyst
 - Sanjuro is live!
-This PowerShell based repository seeks to simplify routine cybersecurity fork for the Information System Security Officer (ISSO).
+This PowerShell based repository seeks to simplify routine cybersecurity for the Information System Security Officer (ISSO).
 Expect more features to follow.
 - Kaguya, a python implementation for Security Technical Implementaiton Guides (STIG) management (see https://public.cyber.mil/stigs/), is still under development.

 Languages and Tools: